SourLemonJuice/WarmaShark-Roulette.TUI/README.md

 The problem is MinGW looked like don't allow me to set this: `setlocale(LC_ALL, ".UTF-8");`, but it works in MSVC compiler.\
 `".65001"` and `SetConsoleOutputCP(65001);` function are also won't fix the garbled

+Using `setlocale(LC_ALL, ".936")` and the compiler flag `-fexec-charset=GBK -finput-charset=UTF-8` do can fix some of them.\
+But it will break the cursor of ncurses.
+One full-width char is displayed, but the cursor moved 3 half-width spaces, and cursor position is totally inconsistent

+So, what to do after that...

 ## Known issues

 - Chinese characters may be garbled due to the ncurses/ncursesw dynamic link issue.
 It is just in some platforms like Ubuntu.